 Victoria’s life sciences sector is composed of many industries such as the medical technology, biotechnology and pharmaceutical industries.
 Companies involved in food processing, nutraceuticals and cosmeceuticals may also be considered to form part of the life sciences sector.

 If you are using your STEMM skills to support Victoria’s life sciences sector, you are considered to be working in the life sciences sector.
 For example, a lecturer in biotechnology working in a university is considered to be working in life sciences.

 The digital sector makes use of technology and innovation to drive economic growth, productivity and competitiveness in Victoria.

-Currently we are only selecting applicants with cyber security skills to apply for subclass 190 visa nomination.
-Applicants without cyber security skills who are seeking subclass 190 visa nomination may still be selected if they are using their digital skills in another target sector.
+Applicants who aren’t working in one of the segments above may still be selected if they are using their digital skills in another target sector.
 For example, a software engineer working in medical research.

 Applicants working in any segment of the digital sector will be considered for selection for subclass 491 visa nomination.

 The agri-food sector in Victoria includes highly skilled people working to develop food growth and production as well as the modernisation of Victoria’s agri-food sector.
 To be considered for selection to apply for nomination, applicants must be using their STEMM skills to innovate within the sector, which could include research and development or advanced manufacturing.

 Victoria’s advanced manufacturing sector includes industries such as defence and aerospace.
 To be considered to be working in advanced manufacturing, you must be using your STEMM skills to enhance innovation.
 This could include activities such as research and development, design, supply chain management increasing global competitiveness through the use of technology.

 New energy, emissions reduction and circular economy